Raptyyy/rapty_ac_vr_guide/README.md

 > [!TIP]
 > Once you have the correct settings applied for your headset, test it out in singleplayer first before joining a server !

+## 2.1.
+VR Resolution
+An important thing to set is the resolution of your VR headset.
+Unlike monitors, VR headsets dont have a "native" resolution because of how the lenses work.
+Naturally a higher resolution means a sharper and clearer image, but at the cost of performance.

+- **Oculus / Meta** headsets you can adjust it in the Oculus app (Settings > Graphics Preference > Render Resolution) Or in the [Oculus Debug Tool here](https://smartglasseshub.com/oculus-debug-tool/) with the Pixels Per Display Pixel Override setting.
+- **Steam VR** headsets you can adjust it in SteamVR settings (Video > Resolution Per Eye).
+- **Windows Mixed Reality** headsets you can adjust it in OpenXR Tools for Windows Mixed Reality (Custom Render Scale).
+- **Pimax** headsets you can adjust it in the Pimax Play software (Render Quality).

+Any headset using OpenComposite and the OpenXR Toolkit can also adjust resolution through the OpenXR Toolkit.

+> [!NOTE]
+> The Resolution in Content Manager > Settings > Video does NOT affect VR image quality.

+## 2.2.
+VR Reprojection
+In basic sense, reprojection will reduce the load on your system by halving the amount of rendered frames in the game, and extrapolating the other frames to keep the experience smooth.
+As an example a headset that is set to run at 90Hz would require 90 fps, but with reprojection it would only require 45fps.
+However reprojection can potentially cause various issues like image artifacts, latency / input delay and stuttering.
+Generally most VR users choose to disable Reprojection.

+- **Oculus / Meta** headsets you can disable it in the [Oculus Debug Tool here](https://smartglasseshub.com/oculus-debug-tool/) with the PC Asynchronous Spacewarp setting.
+- **Steam VR** headsets you can disable it in SteamVR settings (Video > Motion Smoothing).
+- **Windows Mixed Reality** headsets you can disable it in OpenXR Tools for Windows Mixed Reality (Motion Reprojection Rate).
+- **Pimax** headsets you can disable it in the Pimax Play software (Smart Smoothing).

+Any headset using OpenComposite and the OpenXR Toolkit can also adjust Reprojection through the OpenXR Toolkit.

 ## 3. Setting up Custom Shaders Patch (CSP)
 1. In Content Manager go to Settings > Custom Shader Patch
   1.1 If you are prompted to install Custom Shaders Patch, press install